appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 `Lifecycle Callbacks` enables a developer to declare callback methods depending on the beans lifecycle.
 Actually we only support `post-construct` and `pre-destroy` callbacks. `Lifecycle Callbacks` can be configured either by annotations or the XML configuration.
 Declaring `Lifecycle Callbacks` by annotations is more intuitive, as you have to add the annotation directly to the method.
 Therfore we go with the annotations here.

-> Be aware, that `Lifecycle Callbacks` must be `public` and must NOT have any parameter.
+> Be aware, that `Lifecycle Callbacks` are optional, must be `public`, must NOT have any arguments and can't throw checked exceptions.
+Exceptions will be catched by the container and result in a `critical` log message.

 ##### Post Construct Callback

 As the beans lifecycle is controlled by the container and DI works either by property or method injection, a `Post Construct Callback` enables a developer to implement a method that'll be invoked by the container after the bean has been created and all instances injected.
-This method is optional, but must NOT have arguments, return any value or throw checked exceptions.
-Exceptions will be catched by the container and result in a `critical` log message.

 > This callback can be very helpful for implementing functionalty like cache systems that need to load data from a datasource once and will update it only frequently.

 ##### Pre Destroy Callback

 The second callback is the `Pre Destroy Callback`.
 This will be fired before the container destroys the instance of the bean.
-Like the `Post Construct Callback`, this method is optional, but must NOT have arguments, return any value or throw checked exceptions.
-Exceptions will be catched by the container and result in a `critical` log message.

 #### Interceptors